lkesteloot/unsong/unsong-1.md

 I’d calculated that it should come up with Names on average once every couple of hours, but by the nature of averages sometimes it would be faster.
 Ana and I almost knocked into each other in our rush to grab the mouse.
 Another round of pausing and restarting.

-The Name was HANAPHOR-KOTA-SALUSI-NAI-AVORA-STE-KORUSA.
+The Name was [sc]Hanaphor-kota-salusi-nai-avora-ste-korusa[/sc].
 I spoke it once, then took off my glasses.
 I had perfect 20-20 vision.

 Again we stopped and stared at each other.
 If we wanted to cut and run, we could declare that we’d stumbled across this Name through simple kabbalistic study, then sell it to the theonomic of our choice.
 How much would people pay for a Name that made eyeglasses unnecessary?
 Millions?
 Billions?
 We could both just retire, buy a house in Malibu and two tickets on Celestial Virgin, and never work again.